Deep learning in business analytics and operations research: Models, applications and managerial implications: Numerical results

-This task again involves time series forecasting.
-Hence, all traditional machine learning models are fed with the time variable and 7 lags (\ie representing load of the past week).
-For sequence learning based on deep neural networks, we again utilize GRU and LSTM.
-Similar to \Cref{sec:case_2}, we use input sequences that represent the sales of the past 50 days.
-In regards of the architecture, we squash (\ie flatten) each time variable to a low-dimensional representation by using a single-layer of \num{32} and, subsequently, feed the representation to a GRU or LSTM network.\footnote{Our tuning process led to the following outcomes for the GRU and the LSTM: batch size \num{256}, learning rate \num{0.001}, and dropout \num{0.0}.
-We used early stopping of \num{50} iterations over all samples.}

-\Cref{tbl:results_sales} lists the prediction performance of traditional machine learning and deep neural networks.
-Among the baseline models, we find both the lowest mean squared error and the lowest mean absolute error on the test data when using the random forest.
-This model shows an improvement of \SI{90}{\percent} in terms of mean squared error.
-Both the long short-term memory network and the gated recurrent unit decrease the mean squared error by \num{0.029} (\ie \SI{28.71}{\percent}).
-These improvements are also significant at the \SI{1}{\percent} level shown by the statistical $t$-test.
-In total, our deep learning models yield an impressive improvement of up to \SI{93.14}{\percent} compared to predicting the mean value.
-Altogether, similar to the first two case studies, deep learning outperforms traditional models from machine learning.
+\Cref{tbl:results_sales} lists the prediction performance of traditional machine learning, the default DNNs and our deep-embedded neural network.
+Among the baseline models, we find the lowest mean squared error on the test data when using a default DNN architecture (with three layers, each having 64 neurons).
+This model shows an improvement of \SI{86.49}{\percent} in terms of mean squared error.
+Our deep-embedded LSTM decreases the mean squared error by \SI{21.73}{\percent}.
+These improvements are also statistically significant at the \SI{1}{\percent} level as shown by a $t$-test.
+In total, our deep learning model yield an impressive improvement of up to \SI{89.42}{\percent} compared to predicting the mean value.
+The estimated costs from prediction errors again support the effectiveness of using deep learning.
+Altogether, similar to the first case study, our deep-embedded neural network outperforms both traditional machine learning models and default neural networks.